 Tobacco companies market tobacco and nicotine products in many varieties and flavors — including some that look and taste like candy — to appeal to young people.

-Menthol is a minty-flavored substance that masks the harshness of tobacco.
-Menthol cigarettes are just as harmful as non-menthol cigarettes, but the menthol additive makes the smoke less harsh and easier for teens to tolerate.
-In NYC, more than half of middle and high school students who smoke usually smoke menthol cigarettes.
+Menthol is a minty-flavored substance sometimes added to tobacco products.
+Menthol cigarettes are just as harmful as non-menthol cigarettes.
+The menthol additive makes the smoke less harsh and easier to tolerate, especially for new smokers.